intel/asynch_mode_nginx/README.md

 ## Known issue
-** SSL asynch mode is not supported in HTTP proxy and Stream module ** If HTTP proxy and stream module are employed, QAT engine can only be configured in `internal polling` mode to ensure there is polling thread, or the connection will be blocked.

 ** 'Orphan ring' errors in `dmesg` output when Nginx exit ** Working with current QAT driver (version 1.0.3 in 01.org), Nginx workers exit with 'Orphan ring' errors.
 This issue has been fixed in next QAT driver release